Locality Optimized Unstructured Mesh Algorithms on GPUs: Parallelization on GPUs

+There are a number of further optimizations we introduced to improve performance.
+We can increase the number of loads or stores in flight to/from global memory by using CUDA's built-in vector types (\lstinline!float2!, \lstinline!float4! and \lstinline!double2!).
+This way, each thread will load multiple consecutive values from memory during a single transaction.
+This is useful to increase the efficiently of loads that are already coalesced.

-To reduce warp divergence when updating the shared memory with the increments, the threads can be sorted within a block by their colours.
-After this, threads with the same colour will be next to each other, so warps will have fewer threads of different colours, hence less divergence on average.
+When updating the shared memory with increments, the threads within a block can be sorted by their color.
+Then threads with the same color will be next to each other, so warps will have fewer threads of different colors.
+This results in reduced warp divergence on average.

-To allow the compiler to apply some reordering optimisations that it wouldn't be able to do otherwise, the data pointers on the GPU is marked \lstinline!__restrict__! and \lstinline!const! where applicable.
-The former tells the compiler that the pointers do not \emph{alias} one another, ie. they do not point to the same memory space.
-The latter enables the compiler to place the data in texture cache that has lower latency than the global memory.
+Marking pointers to data on the GPU with \lstinline!__restrict__! and \lstinline!const! where applicable enables the compiler to apply further reordering optimizations, which it would not have deemed safe to do otherwise. \lstinline!__restrict__! instructs the compiler that the pointers do not \emph{alias} one another, ie. do not point to the same memory space.
+The \lstinline!const! enables the compiler to place the data in texture cache that has lower latency than the global memory.